Universes

 Basics

-A universe annotation on a term takes the form u#l
+A universe annotation on a term takes the form u#l, where l is

 a universe level.
 The universe levels are terms from the following